Matching (Value 7)

 39.

-that takes place to form the compound sodium fluoride.
-Include the electron configurations of the
+Write the electron configuration diagram that shows the transfer of electrons that takes place to form the compound sodium fluoride.
+Include the electron configurations of the ions formed.

 Numeric Response (Value 2)